pawneetdev/rest-to-mcp-adapter/README.md

 ## 📚 Examples

-See the `examples/` directory for library usage patterns:
-- `examples/basic_usage.py` - Basic ingestion and normalization
-- `examples/phase2_tool_generation.py` - Tool generation examples
-- `examples/phase3_execution.py` - API execution examples
-- `examples/phase4_mcp_server.py` - MCP server setup

-### Production Examples

-For complete, production-ready MCP server implementations, see the [Real-World Integrations](#-real-world-integrations) section below.
+For complete, production-ready MCP server implementations with full source code, see the [Real-World Integrations](#-real-world-integrations) section below.

 ---